CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive due to the specific focus on Sandi Metz's rules, Ruby codebases, and the enumerated constraints.
-Unlikely to conflict with generic code review or refactoring skills because of the named methodology and language specificity.
+Highly distinctive due to the specific focus on Sandi Metz's rules, Ruby codebases, and the enumerated four rules.
+This is unlikely to conflict with generic code review or refactoring skills because of the named methodology and language specificity.

 3 / 3